kimtth/awesome-azure-openai-llm/README.md

 - To reduce latency, cost, and LLM requests by serving pre-computed or previously served responses.
 - Strategies for caching: Caching can be based on item IDs, pairs of item IDs, constrained input, or pre-computation.
 Caching can also leverage embedding-based retrieval, approximate nearest neighbor search, and LLM-based evaluation. [ref](https://eugeneyan.com/writing/llm-patterns/#caching-to-reduce-latency-and-cost)
 - GPTCache: Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index. [git](https://github.com/zilliztech/GPTCache) [Mar 2023]
+- [Prompt caching with Claude](https://www.anthropic.com/news/prompt-caching): Reducing costs by up to 90% and latency by up to 85% for long prompts.
+[15 Aug 2024]

 ### **Defensive UX**